Int3facechain/.github/profile/README.md

 Bitfrost is a permissionless market creation platform for venues like Hyperliquid.
 Users deposit assets from any blockchain to launch new markets and earn revenue as collective owners.

 ### The infrastructure
-Bitfrost is a synthetic asset issuance platform built on a cross-chain state machine that enables native assets, real-world assets (RWAs), LSTs and LRTs to flow securely and efficiently into active DeFi venues on any chain.
+Bitfrost is an asset issuance platform built on a cross-chain state machine that enables native assets to flow securely and efficiently into Hyperliquid.
 Bitfrost introduces several key innovations in interoperability to ensure secure, capital-efficient synthetic issuance across chains:

 - TSS vaults & authorization - Create 1:1, composable representations of native assets and move them reliably across chains.
 A supermajority TSS signatures secure external-chain events and enable direct redemption back to the native asset.